WiIIiamTang/term_project_360-420-w2019-section2-Tang-Dinh/report/FinalReport/README.md

 | False Positive Rate  | 0.022374660466829337 |
 | Specificity          | 0.9776253395331707   |

+**figure 4**

 Accuracy and error rate go hand in hand; this is obtained following what we described in the previous paragraph.
 The recall is measure of the true positives divided by the number of actual positive labels.
 The false positive rate is the number of false positives divided by total number of actual negative labels.
 The specificity is essentially 1.0 minus the false positive rate: it is the number of true negatives divided by the total number of actual negative labels.
 The precision is the number of true positives divided by the total number of predicted positive classes.
 Finally, the prevalence of the wine of class “1” indicates the proportion of this class in the dataset.
 One good baseline accuracy to compare our model with is just the highest number between 1.0 minus the prevalence, and the prevalence itself.
 The “baseline” model in this case would just look at the most frequent class, and classify everything as that class.
 We see that the baseline accuracy is about 55.7% here.
 The model performs much better than this.
 In summary, the model has a good performance on all metrics.

 Now we would like to see how our trained model fits the wine dataset.
 Unlike linear regression, there are many ways to calculate a measure of how well the model fits your data.
 We chose to use McFadden’s R2  value and use it to evaluate our logistic regression.
 It is calculated by taking the difference between the log likelihood of the trained model minus the log likelihood of a model without any predictor variables.
 This difference is then divided by the latter.
 A model without any predictor variables is simply a logistic regression trained without the characteristics of the wine!
 From this R2  value, results closer to 0 are indicators of a bad fit, while results closer to 1 indicate a good fit.
-Figure 5 shows that the logistic regression model and the 0,1,2,...parameters it found fits the data pretty well, and should have a high likelihood of giving the right predictions.
+Figure 5 shows that the logistic regression model and the beta0,beta1,beta2,...parameters it found fits the data pretty well, and should have a high likelihood of giving the right predictions.

 | set                  | R squared            |